bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 ### Epochs vs Fixed seeds (with Output Config)

-Load either `LoRA testing - epochs vs fixed seeds.json (with Output Config)` or `LoRA testing - epochs vs fixed seeds (with Output Config).png` into ComfyUI.
+Load either `LoRA testing - epochs vs fixed seeds (with Output Config).json` or `LoRA testing - epochs vs fixed seeds (with Output Config).png` into ComfyUI.

 Here we have replaced the 3 input nodes by a single `Output Config` node, and loaded the file `output config.yaml` provided in this folder.